-See Using a Response File with NetWare 5 for more information.
+See Using a Response File with NetWare for more information.

-The installation program in NetWare 5 uses one installation script (NETWARE.ILS) during the text-based file copy.
+The NetWare installation program uses one installation script (NETWARE.ILS) during the text-based file copy.
 You can modify this script file to copy additional files or launch additional processes, but we do not recommend it.